Keynote Bible Expositor:

 Lament is the strange intersection of disappointment and hope.
 When you find yourself at the crossroads of the life you wanted and the reality of your circumstances, lament serves as a release valve for the heart.
 Come find fresh hope as we look at how to Biblically lament life’s difficulties, genuinely expressing our disappointment while fixing our hope firmly on Jesus.

-Marie Dezellem delights in studying and teaching the Bible and training others do the same.
+Marie Dezellem delights in studying and teaching the Bible and training others to do the same.
 She holds a Master of Arts in Biblical and Theological Studies from Western Seminary where she serves as an adjunct instructor for Women in Pain II.
 Marie teaches women’s Bible studies at Yamhill Christian Church and works as an ER nurse.
 In the past, she has been a program director at a Christian camp and a youth pastor.
 She enjoys speaking, reading, hiking, gardening, giggling with her daughter Junia, traveling with her husband James, and living small town life in Carlton, Oregon.

 Living in today’s 21st century culture of “more, bigger, better” can easily skew our perspective, making contentment feel like an impossible dream!
 But godly contentment – defined as “an inward trust in God’s sovereignty and goodness which produces the fruits of joy, peace and thanksgiving regardless of life seasons or circumstances”- is possible.
 But, just like a garden; true contentment must be cultivated.We’ll explore what true contentment looks like for you, focus on scriptural truths and practical tips that will help you to develop a mindset and practice of godly contentment.
 Come ready to embrace the contentment God intends us all to have as his children!